 Reduce text for your presentation to have more impact on your audience, present slides which are both simple to understand and memorable.

 The simpler you can make your slides the more your audience will grasp the meaning and retain the key information.
 We cannot listen and read simultaneously, and our default is to read.
 So, if there is a lot of text on your slides, your audience will be too busy reading it to listen to you and your meaning will be lost.

-Here are 5 ways to reduce text in slides
+Here are 5 ways regarding how to reduce text on slides

 1. Use the Notes Pages.